 Coleshill Heath School will obtain written consent from parents/carers for photographs and videos to be taken of their child for communication, marketing and promotional materials.
 We will clearly explain how the photograph and/or video will be used to both the parent/carer and pupil.

-Where the School need parental consent, it shall clearly explain how the photograph and/or video will be used to both the parent/carer and pupil.
-Where the School don’t need parental consent, it shall clearly explain to the pupil how the photograph and/or video will be used.

 Uses may include:

 Within school on notice boards and in school magazines, brochures, newsletters, etc.